sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - draft-section-nuances.md

 Sensible:

-1. Finds the section group's range in which to recognize columns using Match and Stop lines.
+1. (one time) Finds the section group's range in which to recognize columns using Match and Stop lines.
 A range can span pages.

 2. (repeats) Recognizes columns inside the range, based on whitespace gutters and searching left-to-right.
 If non-columnar text is present in the range, it can affect column recognition as follows: